koenigbs18/hidmon/README.md

 See `src/main.rs`

-## Limitations
+## Limitations/Warnings

 * **Windows**

-    * You ***MUST*** have a [message loop](https://learn.microsoft.com/en-us/windows/win32/winmsg/using-messages-and-message-queues#creating-a-message-loop) running on the same thread as the `HidMonitor` hooks enabled by this function, otherwise your system may become unresponsive!
+    * You ***MUST*** have a [message loop](https://learn.microsoft.com/en-us/windows/win32/winmsg/using-messages-and-message-queues#creating-a-message-loop) running on the same thread as any `HidMonitor` before calling `HidMonitor::enable`, otherwise your system may become unresponsive!
 For maximum safety, ensure the message loop is running **before** enabling any hooks, or shortly after.
 For applications which otherwise do not care about handling `WinApi` messages, [`HidMonitor::message_loop`] serves as a convenience function for starting a simple message handler.
-    * Only one unique `HidType` can be monitored per running process.
-For example, attempting to start multiple `HidMonitor`'s with `HidType::Mouse` will result in an error.
-    * Read more about the implications of this function on the `WinApi` documentation for [`SetWindowsHookExA`](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-setwindowshookexa#remarks)
+    * Read more about the implications of `HidMonitor::enable` on the `WinApi` documentation for [`SetWindowsHookExA`](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-setwindowshookexa#remarks)

 * **Unix**